Qwart376/SproutWM/README.md

-# Sprout-Window-Manager
+# Sprout Window Manager
-Minimalistic window manager that can run everywhere
+Minimalistic window manager designed to run on top of anything